kamranahmedse/driver.js/readme.md

 // Define the steps for introduction driver.defineSteps([
   {
-    element: '#first-element-introduction',
+    element: "#first-element-introduction",
     popover: {
-      className: 'first-step-popover-class',
+      className: "first-step-popover-class",
-      title: 'Title on Popover',
+      title: "Title on Popover",
-      description: 'Body of the popover',
+      description: "Body of the popover",
-      position: 'left'
+      position: "left",
-    }
+    },
   },
   {
-    element: '#second-element-introduction',
+    element: "#second-element-introduction",
     popover: {
-      title: 'Title on Popover',
+      title: "Title on Popover",
-      description: 'Body of the popover',
+      description: "Body of the popover",
-      position: 'top'
+      position: "top",
-    }
+    },
   },
   {
-    element: '#third-element-introduction',
+    element: "#third-element-introduction",
     popover: {
-      title: 'Title on Popover',
+      title: "Title on Popover",
-      description: 'Body of the popover',
+      description: "Body of the popover",
-      position: 'right'
+      position: "right",
-    }
+    },
   },
 ]);

 // Start the introduction
 driver.start();
 ```

 You can also hide the buttons and control the introductions programmatically by using the API methods listed below.

 ![](./demo/images/split.png)